ThePhaseCat/PhaseSMP-Network-Pack/songchoices.md

 -Emergency (Astral Chain): https://youtu.be/1jwA8U_7yXE (To be used for a dangerous area?
 Nether/Stronghold?)

--Sea Bottom Segue (Sonic Lost World): https://youtu.be/3CR6kKsy_LA (To be used in an underwater area/resting area?)
+-Sea Bottom Segue (Sonic Lost World): https://youtu.be/3CR6kKsy_LA (To be used in an underwater area)

 -17 (Home): https://youtu.be/DhUieLpc16A (To be used for a lab/research area?)